 29 10 / 2013

-Anonymous asked: I heard that if you don't get health insurance under Obamacare you will have to pay a fine.
+Anonymous said: I heard that if you don't get health insurance under Obamacare you will have to pay a fine.
 Is that true?

 Great question and thanks for asking!

 The short answer to your question is yes.
 However, there is more to it than that, so bear with me.

 Begining in 2014 if you don’t have health insurance you will have to pay a fee on your federal tax return.
 But in some cases, you may be able to get an exemption, which means you would not have to pay the fee.
 We’ll talk about that more, but first, let’s talk about the fee.